 Smart Vinyl

 Designed specifically for the Cricut Joy.
 It comes in a variety of lengths to allow you to make banners and stickers or smaller projects.
-Because it is designed specifically for the Joy you do not need to use a cutting mat, thus making it so easy to use for projects, you’re able to feed the vinyl straight into your machine.
-Smart vinyl comes in permanent and non permanent.
+Because it is designed specifically for the Joy, you do not need to use a cutting mat, thus making it so easy to use for projects, you can feed the vinyl straight into your machine.
+Smart vinyl comes in permanent and non-permanent.

 Large Vinyl Rolls

-Also comes in a variety of lengths but are 12inches wide and designed to fit the larger Cricut machines.
+It also comes in various lengths but is 12 inches wide and designed to fit the larger Cricut machines.
 However, you can cut larger vinyl down, but this has to be used on a cutting mat.

 Permanent And Non Permanent Vinyl.

-If you want to use vinyl on projects such as cups, glasses and plates you need permanent vinyl as you are able to hand wash permanent vinyl.
-I have personalised many mugs with permanent vinyl and they have all stood the test of time.
+If you want to use vinyl on projects such as cups, glasses and plates, you need permanent vinyl, as you can hand wash permanent vinyl.
+I have personalised many mugs with permanent vinyl, all of which have stood the test of time.

 Non permanent is perfect for wall decals, stickers, planners, phone covers and decorating books.